FairwindsOps/polaris/docs-md/admission-controller.md

 Note that Polaris will not alter your workloads, only block workloads that don't conform to the configured policies.

 ## Installation
+A valid TLS certificate is required for the Polaris Validating Webhook.
+If you have cert-manager installed in your cluster then the helm install below will work.

+If you don't use cert-manager, you'll need to:

+Supply a CA Bundle with the webhook.caBundle
+Create a TLS secret in your cluster with a valid certificate that uses that CA Pass the name of that secret with the webhook.secretName parameter.

 ### kubectl
 ```bash
 kubectl apply -f https://github.com/fairwindsops/polaris/releases/latest/download/webhook.yaml